yj-jang-98/QQS3C/README.md

 It explains the preparations before use, how to use the simulation file, how to use the Ouanser Interactive Labs, and how to use the actual hardware.

 ### Before using
-This code should work for both Windows and WSL (Windows Subsystem for Linux) environments.
+This code should work for both Windows and WSL (Windows Subsystem for Linux) environments.(**If you want to use only Windows environment, then only can't use OpenFHE-python wrapper and needs more several setting**)
 Please refer to the link [WSL installation method](https://learn.microsoft.com/ko-kr/windows/wsl/install) for instructions on installing WSL.

 This requires three essential elements: